-- One year after exiting the IDA program, nearly 7 out of 10 (68%) of IDA completers have \$400 or more available in savings to help in a financial emergency (see Figure 15). - A 2023 Federal Reserve survey found that among adults at all income levels, 63% could cover a \$400 unexpected expense using cash, savings, or a credit card paid off at the next statement.
-60 These rates drop among low- to moderate-income households: a Commonwealth analysis of the Federal Reserve's survey found that only 42% of low- to moderate-income (LMI) households could cover a \$400 expense, for example.
-61
+One year after exiting the IDA program, nearly 7 out of 10 (68%) of IDA completers have \$400 or more available in savings to help in a financial emergency (see Figure 15).
+"I have more money in my savings for the longest time than I ever have."

+A 2023 Federal Reserve survey found that among adults at all income levels, 63% could cover a \$400 unexpected expense using cash, savings, or a credit card paid off at the next statement.60 These rates drop among low- to moderate-income households: a Commonwealth analysis of the Federal Reserve's survey found that only 42% of low- to moderate-income (LMI) households could cover a \$400 expense, for example.61